nkn-ctrl/TryHackMe/Jr_Penetration_Tester/Nmap.md

     <img src="https://user-images.githubusercontent.com/73976100/222062015-af103fe3-562a-4156-adb9-5403a21ce888.png" width="600">

 ### Spoofing and Decoys
+Spoofing the source IP address can be a great approach to scanning stealthily.
+However, spoofing will only work in specific network setups.
+It requires you to be in a position where you can monitor the traffic.
 - Spoofing
 In some network setups, you will be able to scan a target system using a spoofed IP address and even a spoofed MAC address.
 Such a scan is only beneficial in a situation where you can guarantee to capture the response.
 `sudo namp -e NET_INTERFACE -Pn -S SPOOFED_IP TARGET_IP`